Photo by Jason Lee/Reuters

 Amid the gawking over North Korean leader Kim Jong-un's surreal photo ops and his government's anti-Western bluster, it's easy to forget why the world should be so concerned about the famously reclusive authoritarian country — its nuclear weapons stockpile.
 Now China, long seen as the Hermit Kingdom's closest ally, is trying to draw the world's attention back to a weapons program that its own analysts appear to have underestimated for many years.

-"During the past 12 years, we have witnessed the North Korean program growing from having the option for a bomb in 2003, to having a handful of bombs five years later, to having an expanded nuclear arsenal now," Hecker said, calling this rapid expansion "a real tragedy."
+Siegfried Hecker, a nuclear scientist and senior fellow at Stanford University who attended the February meeting, told VICE News that Chinese researchers believe that North Korea could double their arsenal of nuclear warheads to 40 by 2016.Hecker first toured North Korea's nuclear facilities in 2004 and was among the scientists that first saw the country's Yongbyon reactor in 2010.
+For many years, Chinese estimates of North Korea's stockpile of nukes lagged his own.
+Now they exceed them."During the past 12 years, we have witnessed the North Korean program growing from having the option for a bomb in 2003, to having a handful of bombs five years later, to having an expanded nuclear arsenal now," Hecker said, calling this rapid expansion "a real tragedy."

 Despite the widespread idea of China as North Korea's ever-staunch ally, the truth is far more complicated.